Antonio Otegui

-Antonio Islam Otegui Khalifi (born 7 March 1998) is a Spanish footballer who plays as a central midfielder for CD Badajoz.
+Antonio Islam Otegui Khalifi (born 7 March 1998) is a Spanish footballer who plays as a midfielder for Andorran club Inter Club d'Escaldes.

 Club career

 Born in Mendavia, Navarre, Otegui was a CA Osasuna youth graduate.
 In the 2015 summer, he was called up straight to the main squad by manager Enrique Martín for the pre-season, and signed a new five-year deal with the club on 8 August of that year.

 On 9 September 2015, without even appearing for the reserves, Otegui made his professional debut by coming on as a second-half substitute for fellow youth graduate José García in a 2–1 Copa del Rey away win against CD Mirandés.
 His Segunda División debut came on 17 October, again from the bench in a 1–0 home success over Albacete Balompié.

 Otegui contributed with 11 appearances during the campaign, as his side achieved promotion to La Liga.
 He made his debut in the category on 17 October 2016, replacing Miguel de las Cuevas in a 3–2 away win against SD Eibar.

 Otegui scored his first senior goal on 7 May 2017, netting the third for the B-side in a 3–0 home win against SD Ponferradina in the Segunda División B championship.
 On 10 August of the following year, he was loaned to UD Melilla in the third division for the season.

 On 26 August 2019, Otegui joined CD Numancia in the second division, on loan for one year.

 Roughly one year later, he moved to third division side CD Badajoz.
-The next season, the move was permantely.
+The next season, the move was permanent.